BND Hamburger Icon

 When conducting a competitive analysis to improve your business and better serve your customers, be honest about your competitors' strengths and success.

-Blue ocean strategy in practice
+Blue ocean marketing in practice

 Kim pointed out how Amazon has shifted from an online retailer to a digital platform that sells practically anything.